Potential far-right victory in France seen as threat to EU

 The Associated Press

-PARIS (AP) — The thought of an extreme-right leader standing at the helm of the European Union would be abhorrent to most in the 27-nation bloc.
-But if Emmanuel Macron falters in the Apr.
-24 French presidential elections, it might be two weeks away.
+MULHOUSE, France (AP) — The thought of an extreme-right leader standing at the helm of the European Union would be abhorrent to most in the 27-nation bloc.
+But if Emmanuel Macron falters in the April 24 French presidential elections, it might be two weeks away.

 Experts say a win for far-right candidate Marine Le Pen would have immense repercussions on the functioning of the EU.
 Not only would her coming to power damage the democratic values and commercial rules of the 27-nation bloc, but it would also threaten the EU’s common front and sanctions that have been built in response to Russia’s war in Ukraine.